Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/_header.md

 ## Limitations

 * The module does not support auto rotation of Customer Managed keys (CosmosDB doesn't support it yet)
-* The module does not support yet Gremlin API
+* The module does not support the Gremlin API yet
-* The module does not support yet MongoDB API
+* The module does not support the MongoDB API yet
-* The module does not support yet Table API
+* The module does not support the Table API yet
-* The module does not support yet Cassandra
+* The module does not support the Cassandra API yet

 ## Examples
 * [Use only defaults values](examples/default/main.tf)